 In traditional Vietnamese Confucian culture, which was imported from China, women were considered both weak and potentially treacherous - not appropriate soldier material at all.
-This belief system was imposed upon older Vietnamese traditions that honored women warriors such as the Trung Sisters (c.
+This belief system was superimposed upon older Vietnamese traditions that honored women warriors such as the Trung Sisters (c.
 12-43 CE), who led a mostly-female army in rebellion against the Chinese.

 One of the tenets of Communism is that a worker is a worker - regardless of gender.
 In both the army of North Vietnam and the Viet Cong ranks, women like Nguyen Thi Hai, shown here, played a key role.